-These Guiding Principles of Consultation, Steps for Taking Unified Action and a Non-Political Process for Electing Community Leadership are increasingly being utilized, in various, related forms, in Indigenous and other communities of the Human Family in more than 10,000 locations and 182 Nations, Territories and Islands around Mother Earth.
-There are many other dedicated, principle-centered movements and initiatives that are currently unfolding a new, sustainable, harmonious, peaceful Global Civilization that we can learn from all!
+These Guiding Principles of Consultation, Steps for Taking Unified Action and a Non-Political Process for Electing Community Leadership are increasingly being utilized, in various, related forms, in Indigenous Communities across the Americas and beyond.

 Principles of Consultation

 1. Respect each participant and appreciate each other’s diversity.
 This is the prime requisite for consultation.

 2. Value and consider all contributions.
 Belittle no one.
 Withhold evaluation until sufficient information has been gathered.

 3. Contribute and express opinions with complete freedom.

 4. Carefully consider the views of others --- if a valid point of view has been offered, accept it as your own.

 5. Keep to the mission at hand.
 Extraneous conversation may be important to team building, but it is not consultation, which is solution driven.

 6. Share in the group’s unified purpose --- desire for success of the mission.